dankamongmen/notcurses/README.md

 // of the resized ncplane.
 Finally, 'ylen' and 'xlen' are the dimensions of the
 // ncplane after resizing. 'ylen' must be greater than or equal to 'keepleny',
 // and 'xlen' must be greater than or equal to 'keeplenx'.
 It is an error to
 // attempt to resize the standard plane.
-If either of 'keepy' or 'keepx' is
+If either of 'keepleny' or 'keeplenx'
-// non-zero, both must be non-zero.
+// is non-zero, both must be non-zero.
 //
 // Essentially, the kept material does not move.
 It serves to anchor the
 // resized plane.
-If there is no kept material, the plane can move freely:
-// it is possible to implement ncplane_move() in terms of ncplane_resize(). int ncplane_resize(struct ncplane* n, int keepy, int keepx, int keepleny,
+If there is no kept material, the plane can move freely. int ncplane_resize(struct ncplane* n, int keepy, int keepx, int keepleny,
                        int keeplenx, int yoff, int xoff, int ylen, int xlen);